Dansby Swanson Player Props: Cubs vs. Mets

-On Monday, Dansby Swanson (.694 slugging percentage in past 10 games, including five home runs) and the Chicago Cubs face the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+Dansby Swanson -- with an on-base percentage of .282 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the New York Mets, with Carlos Carrasco on the hill, on August 8 at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Braves.
+In his last game he had a hitless showing (0-for-3) against the Mets.

 Dansby Swanson Game Info & Props vs. the Mets